Home Majors Cognitive Science

-Cognitive Science Degree
+Cognitive Science

 Students study how the mind works by integrating psychology, neuroscience, computer science, philosophy, and linguistics to understand perception, learning, language, and decision-making.
 Graduates typically pursue careers in UX research, AI development, tech companies, cognitive psychology, and graduate programs in neuroscience or computer science.
 Cognitive science graduates are especially valued at technology companies designing AI systems and user interfaces.

-What Cognitive Science Graduates Do
+What Cognitive Science graduates do

 Your study of the mind and learning processes opens doors to careers focused on human development and education.
 You might find yourself working as a self-enrichment teacher, designing and leading non-credit courses for adults on anything from a new language to a software program.
 Or, you could work as a community service specialist, directly helping individuals navigate social services to find housing or healthcare.
 Many graduates also plan educational programs for community or faith-based organizations.